mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Khaihte (Pistol, TL7):Khaihte (Pistol, TL7): A semiautomatic pistol similar in nature to the Body Pistol, though only occasionally designed as a concealable weapon.
 The _khaihte_ cartridge is common to the _takhestah_ and the _khaifealate_ as well.
-The pistol uses a 10-round magazine (the 20- round _takhestah_ magazine will also fit).
+The pistol uses a 10-round magazine (the 20-round _takhestah_ magazine will also fit).
 The _khaihte_ can be fitted with a silencer.

 Takhestah (Long Pistol, TL5):Takhestah (Long Pistol, TL5): The basic Aslan semi-automatic